migue10david/carros-landing-page/src/content/travels/cienaga-de-zapata.md

 ---
-title: Cienaga de Zapata
+title: The Caribbean Coast
-description: Cienaga de Zapata is the largest and best preserved  wet land  in  Cuba  and one of the  largest in Latin  America and  the Caribbean, declared a Biosphere Reserve  in 2000.
-This amazing  tour includes a visit to  a crocodile farm with different species, snorkeling in the Cave of the fishes, sailing through the narrow channels of the Laguna del Tesoro, and the visit to the Aldea Taina «Guamá».
-Probably the greatest treasure that you will find is the blinding nature that surrounds the place.
-Do not miss this chance of being in tune with the nature.
+description: The Zapata Swamp is the largest and best preserved swamp in Cuba and one of the most important in the Caribbean, declared a biosphere reserve by UNESCO.
+This unique area offers amazing fauna, home to the Cuban crocodile, endemic birds and landscapes that combine mangroves, lagoons and tropical jungles.
+Nearby are charming places such as Playa Larga and Cueva de los peces, ideal for enjoying the charm of the Caribbean coast.
+We are prepared to accommodate your interests, so the itinerary is customized on the day of the trip to suit the needs of each client
 images:
-  - /images/cienaga-de-zapata/guama-playa-larga-tour-157.jpeg
+  - /images/cienaga-de-zapata/caribe2.jpeg
-  - /images/cienaga-de-zapata/guama.jpeg
+  - /images/cienaga-de-zapata/caribe4.jpeg
-  - /images/cienaga-de-zapata/la-cueva-de-los-peces.jpg
+  - /images/cienaga-de-zapata/caribe7.jpeg
-  - /images/cienaga-de-zapata/w636h480x0y2-edce65f3.avif
+  - /images/cienaga-de-zapata/caribe6.jpeg
 order: 3
 ---